porcinus/FreeplayBatteryDaemon/README.md

 Note : In MCP3X21A case, RSOC is based on a curve recover after real world testing.

 # Todo
-- Implement register manipulation for LC709203F chip via arguments.
+LC709203F still report wrong RSOC maybe because of HG−CVR algorithm that detect impedance of the line as battery with huge wear.
+Fully charged battery is okay but battery drop to 0% at 3.50v.

 # History
 - 0.1a : Initial release, PreAlpha stage, MCP3X21A not fully tested.
-- 0.1b : MCP3X21A working, custom I2C registers with 16bits value can be set, Example : '-register16 0x12.0x1,0x08.0x0BA6,0x0B.0x2D', LC709203F in PreAlpha stage.
+- 0.1b : MCP3X21A working, custom I2C registers with 16bits value can be set, Example : '-register16 0x12.0x1,0x08.0x0BA6,0x0B.0x2D'.
+- 0.1c : RSOC value can be extend, Example : '-rsocextend 90,0,100,20', value of 90 will be 100 and 0 will be 20.
+This argument is used to try to correct LC709203F HG−CVR algorithm.

 # Provided scripts :
 - compile.sh : Compile cpp file (run this first), require libi2c-dev.